 The Met Office decided to start giving storms boys and girls names back in 2014, in the same way they do in America.

-The Met Office hopes that naming big storms will mean people are more aware of them and how dangerous they can be.
+The Met Office hoped that naming big storms will make people more aware of them and how dangerous they can be.

-They think that it will be easier to follow the progress of a storm on the TV, radio, or on social media, if it has a name.
+They think it will be easier to follow the progress of a storm on the TV, radio, or on social media, if it has a name.

 Derrick Ryall, from the Met Office, said: "We have seen how naming storms elsewhere in the world raises awareness of severe weather before it strikes."